Customer story: GRAHAM & BROWN

 It was a recommendation from their main carrier, actually.
 Stacey’s carrier account manager gave the introduction and told her to speak to Sorted.
 But Graham & Brown wanted more than just a supplier.
 “We wanted to work with someone that made us feel like a valued partner,” says Stacey.

 With the market leader, we knew we’d be a small fish in a big pond.
-We just weren’t confident we’d get support and attention, post-contract sign-off.
+We just weren’t confident we’d get support and attention after the contract was signed.

 Logistics Direct Manager